And here we are back at it, Rushlin Boyd, the cutting edge of societal evolution.

 I'm not going to read the whole thing.

-It takes a little longer than I have here.
+It'll take a little longer than I have here.

-But here's how it starts.
+But here's how it starts: Franz Kafka lives.

-Except even this spinner of tales of helpless victims of faceless bureaucracies might not have imagined a situation where a law-abiding citizen faces a fine for failing to take an action his government prohibits him from performing.
+Except, even this spinner of tales of helpless victims of faceless bureaucracies might not have imagined a situation where a law-abiding citizen faces a fine for failing to take an action his government prohibits him from performing.

 This guy was unaware of the fine circumstance if he didn't have insurance.

-His problem is he can't get it.
+His problem is he can't get it no matter where he goes.

 It's the law of the land.